 Now, fortunately for you, we have a blog dedicated to writing a CV for undergraduate students…don’t say we don’t treat you!

 Lastly, once you’ve been offered a job interview it’s your turn to smash it!

 Think about all the reasons you started this job search and why you’re so desperate to have a part-time job.
 Channel all of that energy into your interview and you’ll be sure to ace it.

 Being enthusiastic is one of the key things your potential employer will be looking for.

-And that’s about it…we hope we’ve answered your query of how to find a part time job, and you get the one of your dreams!
+And that’s about it…we hope we’ve answered your query about how to find a part-time job, and you get one of your dreams!
 All our fingers will be crossed for you!